valancej/anchore-blogs/content/bod-19-02/README.md

 **Note:** A list of vulnerabilities can also be viewed using the [Anchore CLI](https://github.com/anchore/anchore-cli) which can be configured to communicate with a running Anchore service.

-In addition, the dashboard provides higher-leve view presentation of vulnerabilites impacting all images scanned with Anchore.
+Also, the dashboard view provides a higher-level presentation of the vulnerabilities impacting all images scanned with Anchore.

 ![anchore-dashboard](images/anchore-enterprise-dashboard.png)